 The Ryu controller [7] was developed by Nippon Telegraph and Telephone Corporation (NTT) Laboratories [19] of Japan in 2013.
 The Ryu controller’s source code was written in Python and is distributed under the Apache 2.0 license.
 The Ryu controller was crafted using Physically centralised architecture of SDN.

 Ryu is a component-based software-defined networking framework.
-The Ryu framework was designed to provide the platform for building the SDN applications, useful libraries and well-defined API.
+The Ryu framework was designed to provide the platform for building the SDN applications, useful libraries, and well-defined API.
 Ryu provides the bunch of components which are useful for developing the SDN applications.
 The major components and libraries of Ryu framework are:

 OF REST- to configure network devices through REST APIs.